AlvSil/schedule-visualiser/README.md

 ### BRANCHES
 master - 'production' - it must always be in a working state + all tests should be passing

+### HOW TO RUN
+yarn start
+yarn start-mockapi

+at the moment there is only data being displayed when the user selects the following fields:

+Department: Secret
+Schedule Date: 12/06/2018